 The color picking algorithms I mentioned are actually hue picking algorithms.
 All color operations are performed in the HSL color space since it’s much friendlier than RGB in terms of procedural generation.
 This is the first part of the generator that I sketched, and this is what it produced:

 Each row is a different hue picking algorithm.
 Try to figure out which is which.

-Next I wanted to work on that iterator.
+Next, I wanted to work on that iterator.
 The hue switching worked fine, but lightness was always being set to 0.5, which represents normal color brightness.
-As you can see in the first two rows of the screenshot above, the colors are different, but seem kind of artificial and neon-like (the last three rows are messing with saturation so they’re less bright).
-I like “neony” color palettes and wanted to keep that as an option, but I also wanted a more diverse and parameterized approach.
+As you can see in the first two rows of the screenshot above, the colors are different but seem kind of artificial and neon-like (the last three rows are messing with saturation so they’re less bright).
+I like “neon” color palettes and wanted to keep that as an option, but I also wanted a more diverse and parameterized approach.
 I sat down and did some more sketching and thinking.

 The iterator would have to walk around the HSL cylinder, but the colors it chooses while walking would have to be in the vicinity (in the cylindrical HSL coordinate system) of the primary colors of the palette.
 Here’s a photo of the final version of the palette generator in Unity, so I can go through and explain all the parameters: